 Control groups showed greater likelihood of remission in both of the trials conducted in older adults in the Netherlands.
-Results were not statistically significant in either study, but differences were fairly large in one of the studies.158 The recent, good-quality trial by van der Weele and colleagues reported that 33 percent of their control participants showed a 50 percent or greater decrease on the MADRS, compared with 21 percent in the intervention group.
-This study was limited to adults aged 75 and older who were not already being treated for depression.
-They conducted home-based screening for half of the sample, and the other half were screened by mail or phone followup to the mailed questionnaire.
+Results were not statistically significant in either study, but differences were fairly large in one of the studies.
+166 The recent good-quality trial by van der Weele and colleagues reported that 33 percent of the control participants showed a 50 percent or greater decrease on the Montgomery-Asberg Depression Rating Scale (MADRS) compared with 21 percent in the intervention group.
+This study was limited to adults age 75 years and older who were not already being treated for depression.
+Study investigators conducted home-based screening for half of the sample, and the other half were screened by mail or phone followup to the mailed questionnaire.
 Those who screened positive were referred to a community mental health clinic, which offered individual counseling and a 10-week course about coping with depression.
 While most of the participants who were referred "accepted" the referral (it is unclear what "accepted" meant), only 19 percent participated in the 10-week course, and only 70 percent of those completed the course.
-The authors of this study point out that in the Dutch healthcare system, primary care providers often have longstanding, close relationships with their older patients, and continuity of care is the norm.
+The authors of this study point out that in the Dutch health care system, primary care providers often have longstanding, close relationships with their older patients, and continuity of care is the norm.
 They speculated that while their aim was to improve depression care with minimal extra burden to the provider, perhaps "the marginal role of the [general practitioner in the study design] gave a breach in continuity of care that was not beneficial."
+In addition, control group participants in this study had more than twice the mortality rate of intervention participants (5.8% vs. 14.4%), suggesting probable group differences in baseline frailty or health status or differential reasons for attrition that could have biased results.

-Key Question 2a.
+KQ 2a.
 Do the Harms Vary By Population Characteristics?